Top 10 Coolest Fundamental Interactions of Chemistry/Physics

 2 Strong Interaction [Exchange Particle: Gluon (g), Relative Strength: 10^38, Range: 10^-15m]

 The strong interaction is responsible for quark confinement.
 A quark is never isolated, as the energy required to separate two or more quarks is greater than the energy required for pair production of a quark-antiquark pair.
-The only conditions in which quarks are isolated is at ultra-high densities, in which the structure of the hadrons breaks down, which has only been confirmed to take place in a quark star.
+The only conditions in which quarks are isolated are at ultra-high densities, in which the structure of the hadrons breaks down, which has only been confirmed to take place in a quark star.

 3 Electromagnetic Interaction [Exchange Particle: Photon (γ), Relative Strength: 10^36, Range: Infinite]

 The one we've all heard of.
-Photons are more than simply corpuscles of light, they mediate the fundamental interactions between charged particles, making the positron attract the electron and making the proton repel the proton next to it.
+Photons are more than simply corpuscles of light.
+They mediate the fundamental interactions between charged particles, making the positron attract the electron and making the proton repel the proton next to it.

-Electric fields and magnetic fields were previously treated separately, but it was the work of Michael Faraday and James Clerk-Maxwell which was to unify them.
+Electric fields and magnetic fields were previously treated separately, but it was the work of Michael Faraday and James Clerk Maxwell that unified them.
 Faraday experimented with electricity and magnetism, and he noticed that if one could apply a magnetic field alongside an electrical current, he could deviate both the electric and magnetic fields present.
 The same could be done by applying an electrical field to a source of magnetic flux.
-This proposed that there existed a force which would induce a change in magnetic flux from a change in an electrical current, and vice versa. maxwell was to express these phenomena mathematically, to show that an electromagnetic field would flow from a positive to negative charge point, such that the energy within this electromagnetic field would not change unless acted upon externally.
-The observations and the mathematics concocted by Maxwell were to show that these interactions were mediated by means of light, therefore, light is an electromagnetic wave.
+This proposed that a force existed which would induce a change in magnetic flux from a change in an electrical current, and vice versa.

 4 Weak Interaction [Exchange Particle: W/Z bosons (W⁺/W⁻/Z°), Relative Strength: 10^25, Range: 10^-18m]